 Prowdes Educational Foundation

-The fund is for the benefit of the founder’s kin and boys and young men between the ages of 9 and 25 who are resident in the North or East Ridings of Yorkshire or in the County of Somerset to assist with their education by grant of Prowdes Exhibitions to candidates approved by the Trustees in their absolute discretion.
+The fund is for the benefit of the founder’s kin and boys and young men between the ages of 9 and 25 who are residents in North Yorkshire, to assist with their education by grant of Prowdes Exhibitions to candidates approved by the Trustees in their absolute discretion.
 Tel: 02392799142, email: mbyrne@vwv.co.uk

 The Scout Association - Scout Grants Committee UK HQ Grants